ombulabs/blog/_posts/2020-03-15-method-s-arguments-pt-1.markdown

 # NameError (undefined local variable or method `arg2' for main:Object)
 ```

-Also, we don't need to have simple operations like that for the default value, we can asign a function that will be called when assigning the values:
+Also, we don't need to have simple operations like that for the default value, we can assign a function that will be called when assigning the values:

 ```ruby
 def two_times(x)